benhsz/parless/README.md

 More details and examples are in the [implementation plan](steps-to-implement.md) and the above linked blog post.

 Another way to think about what this is, is to think of a file explorer.
 A file explorer shows files and provides different views, such as list or thumbnail view.
-Changing the view doesn't actually change the files.
+Changing the view doesn't change the files.
 In this case, you have an editor and code.
-This plugin is to __provide the editor with another view of the code__, so the code doesn't actually change.
+This plugin is to __provide the editor with another view of the code__.
+The code itself doesn't change at all.
 It's similar to syntax highlighting in that regard.

 ## License
 [MIT License](LICENSE)